Service Alerts!

 Project Cost and Timeline

 The estimated cost to fabricate the clips and rubber inserts for the 12,000 affected slats is $450,000.
 Funding will come from the Bridge operating budget and will not require any additional revenue measures.
 Installation of the clips and inserts will be performed by Bridge staff as part of their regular maintenance activities.
-Installation is expected to be completed in 2024.
+Installation is expected to be completed in 2025.

 Results of Testing and Analysis

-Since July 2020, the Bridge District has engaged the world’s foremost bridge aerodynamics and acoustics experts to better understand the source of the new sounds coming from the Golden Gate Bridge and to develop potential measures to dampen or eliminate them.
+In July 2020, the Bridge District engaged the world’s foremost bridge aerodynamics and acoustics experts to better understand the source of the new sounds coming from the Golden Gate Bridge and to develop potential measures to dampen or eliminate them.
 First, the experts took sound camera measurements from the Bridge sidewalk during high wind events to record the new sound.
 These measurements confirmed that the sound is generated by sustained high winds passing through the new, more aerodynamic west railing.

 Beginning in the fall of 2020, the District began conducting wind tunnel testing of a full-scale model of the railing.
 In the wind tunnel, engineers were able to recreate the noise in a controlled environment, allowing us to further pinpoint the mechanism of railing and wind interaction that creates the sound.
 Through these tests, we learned that there are two distinct sounds that occur under different wind conditions.